EVERYTHING TONY FAUCI GOT WRONG

-As Tony Fauci’s anticipated retirement date draws near, we look back at his most shameless blunders made in the name of public health.
+As Tony Fauci’s anticipated retirement date draws near, The Highwire looks back at his most shameless blunders made in the name of public health.

 FREE email alerts of the most important BANNED videos in the world